"Grief is the price we pay for love". ~ Queen Elizabeth

 Sometimes grief gives us a new lens to see the world.
 Sometimes that means we see relationships, friendships, jobs, priorities differently and we make changes for the better.
 But sometimes it is the fear and anxiety lens pushing us to close ourselves off from people or things we actually deeply care about.
 It is important to look closely and do a lot of self-assessment about what is going on when you have that inclination to make big emotional changes after a loss.

 Tactic Four: Acknowledge the reality of potential loss and hurt.

-Now, you may be screaming, I KNOW the potential for loss and hurt, I have gone through it, and that’s what brought me here!
-But when we build these walls we don’t always consciously realize we are doing it to mitigate our anxiety around future pain and loss.
+Now, you may be screaming, I KNOW the potential for loss and hurt, I have gone through it, and that's what brought me here!
+But when we build these walls we don't always consciously realize we are doing it to mitigate our anxiety about future pain and loss.
 Facing that thought head on and considering the reality of grief and loss is part of being vulnerable and taking steps towards opening back up.
-We can’t avoid these anxieties because they will keep creeping up, so at some point we must consciously face them.
+We can't avoid these anxieties because they will keep creeping up, so at some point, we must consciously face them.
 If you try to face these anxieties and find yourself stuck, this may be an important reason to see a counselor.

 Tactic Five: Learn tools for coping with anxiety.